aquariuslt/karma-jawr/README.md

 ### Change Log

+#### 0.1.9
+- Fix when mappings in jawr properties including jawr bundle, can not generate correct index.js

 #### 0.1.8
 - Performance Tuning: Suppose not generate twice index files when all flatten mapping files no change since last time